Nationally Recognized Nursing Care

 Whether you're a patient, family member or medical professional, this section provides you with valuable information about our Magnet® designated nursing care.

-We welcome your interest in nursing at Holy Spirit Hospital.
-Here at Holy Spirit, we have a rich heritage of caring for those in need as we continue the work of our founding sponsors, the Sisters of Christian Charity.
+We welcome your interest in nursing at Geisinger Holy Spirit.
+Here at Geisinger Holy Spirit, we have a rich heritage of caring for those in need as we continue the work of our founding sponsors, the Sisters of Christian Charity along with our new affiliation with Geisinger Health System.

 Please take the time to get to know us.
-It is a true privilege for me to serve with my nursing colleagues at Holy Spirit Hospital.
+It is a true privilege for me to serve with my nursing colleagues at Geisinger Holy Spirit.
 Our nurses embrace a passion for excellence, serving with distinction and exemplifying the “Spirit of Caring” through Relationship-Based Care.

 Our nurses are our treasured resource and deserve an environment that supports professional practice and recognizes their contribution.
 Professional Practice Councils are the foundation for empowering staff nurses to work with a high level of autonomy, managing their clinical practice and working environment.
 Our Councils provide an infrastructure for our nurses to work with their colleagues to create consistent, evidence-based nursing care throughout our hospital.